Strongly connected orientations and integer lattices: Introduction

 \paragraph{Basic robust digrafts.} For a basic robust digraft $(D,\zF)$, we prove that $F(D,\zF)$ is a very special polyhedron.
-To elaborate, for a polyhedron $P\subseteq \cR^n$ and $k\geq 0$, define $kP$ as the set of all points of the form $\sum_{p\in P}\lambda_p p$ where $\lambda\in \cR^P_{\geq 0}$ and $\1^\top \lambda=k$. $P$ has the \emph{integer decomposition property} if for every integer $k\geq 1$, every integral point in $kP$ can be written as the sum of $k$ integral points in $P$.
+To elaborate, for a polyhedron $P\subseteq \cR^n$ and $k\geq 0$, {let $kP:=\{kp:p\in P\}$}. \b{An integral polyhedron} $P$ has the \emph{integer decomposition property} if for every integer $k\geq 1$, every integral point in $kP$ can be written as the sum of $k$ integral points in $P$.
 The inequality description of $F(D,\zF)$, along with a classic result of de Werra~\cite{deWerra71} on balanced edge-colourings of bipartite graphs, allows for the following theorem.

 \begin{theorem} Let $(D=(V,A),\zF)$ be a basic robust digraft.
 Then $F(D,\zF)$ has the integer decomposition property, and $\aff(F(D,\zF)) = \{x:Mx=\1\}$ for some $M\in \cZ^{m\times n}$ with $m\geq 1$. \end{theorem}